hutchybop/voxMate/readme.md

 #### 🛠 Environment Variables

-Copy the example file and edit it with your settings:
+Copy the env example file and edit it with your settings:

 ```bash
 cp .env.example .env